Talking drum: Ayangalu

-Mechanism of action
+Playing technique

 The pitch of the drum is varied to mimic the tone patterns of speech.
 This is done by varying the tension placed on the drumhead: the opposing drum heads are connected by a common tension cord.
 The waist of the drum is held between the player's arm and ribs, so that when squeezed the drumhead is tightened, producing a higher note than when it is in its relaxed state; the pitch can be changed during a single beat, producing a warbling note.
 The drum can thus capture the pitch, volume, and rhythm of human speech, though not the qualities of vowels or consonants.

 The use of talking drums as a form of communication was noticed by Europeans in the first half of the 18th century.
 Detailed messages could be sent from one village to the next faster than could be carried by a person riding a horse.
 In the 19th century Roger T. Clarke, a missionary, realised that "the signals represent the tones of the syllables of conventional phrases of a traditional and highly poetic character."

 Many African languages are tonal; that is, the pitch is important in determining the meaning of a particular word.
-The Yoruba language, for instance, is mostly defined by the tri-tonic scale, consisting only of the tonic sol-fa notes, do, re, mi, different inflections of which are then used to convey different messages, the same principle also applies to how the drum talks in all of the Yoruba's music and culture.
+The Yoruba language, for instance, has three principal tones, low, medium, and high, analogous to tonic sol-fa notes do, re, and mi; different inflections of the three tones are then used to convey different messages.
+The same plan of three principal tones and their inflections also applies to how the drum talks in Yoruba music and culture.
 However, the Serer language and its relative Senegambian languages are not tonal, unlike almost all other Niger-Congo languages.

 The problem was how to communicate complex messages without the use of vowels or consonants but simply using tone.
 An English emigrant to Africa, John F. Carrington, in his 1949 book The Talking Drums of Africa, explained how African drummers were able to communicate complex messages over vast distances.
 Using low tones referred to as male and higher female tones, the drummer communicates through the phrases and pauses, which can travel upwards of 4–5 miles.
 The process may take eight times longer than communicating a normal sentence but was effective for telling neighboring villages of possible attacks or ceremonies.
 He found that to each short word that was beaten on the drums, an extra phrase was added, which would be redundant in speech but provided context to the core drum signal.